agdavid/agdavid.github.io/_posts/2016-09-02-clarifying_transclusion_confusion_in_angularjs.markdown

 date:   2016-09-02 20:49:05 -0400
 ---

 Modules!
 Controllers!
 Directives!
 Oh my!
-The **TL;DR**: Transclusion takes the HTML content inside an element named as a directive, then inserts that HTML content into the directive's template where you designate another element named '<ng-transclude>'.
+The **TL;DR**: Transclusion takes the HTML content inside an element named as a directive, then inserts that HTML content into the directive's template where you designate another element named 'ng-transclude'.
 Below, I walk through my example.

 The world of AngularJS has been exciting, albeit I am just scratching the surface.
 The ability to work with a framework on top of the JavaScript language that I already enjoy is wonderful.